Looking for the ultimate guide on how to get rid of shin splints? Don’t worry, I’ve got everything you need in this article.

 Using compression socks or sleeves over your calf muscles will ensure ample blood flow to the injured areas.
 You will feel more supported during movement.
 As you can see, I wear them especially on race day where my calves need extra support, but for you they might be just what your shins need on that day of pushing the pace.

-BONUS: I’ve become a massive fan of KT Tape since my knee injury last year and I’ve heard great things from runners who have tried it for shin splints as well.
+BONUS: I’ve become a massive fan of KT Tape since my knee injury in 2017 and I’ve heard great things from runners who have tried it for shin splints as well.

 I’m not one to make this a first recommendation, as I think we can resolve most issues with strengthening other areas of our body, BUT they are a great solution when other things are not working.

 The cushioning and arch support assists with pronation (feet that roll inward during foot strike) and supination (foot strike on the outer edge of the foot) which may also exacerbate your shin splints.

 There are an array of orthotics to choose from.
 Some of them go directly into your shoes while others attach to the leg and/or knee.
 Try the thinnest and least invasive type first and work up as needed.

 You aren’t doomed to suffer in pain forever, but don’t ignore the problem.
 Deal with your shin splits now so you can get back on the road healthy and pain-free!